jack-mixer/jack_mixer/docs/CONTRIBUTING.md

         stuff;
     }
 ```
-- A space between keywords and parenthesis for:
+- There should be a space between keywords and parenthesis for:
-  `if`, `else`, `while`, `switch`, `catch`, `function`
+  `if`, `else`, `while`, `switch`, `catch`, `function`.
-- Function calls have no space before the parentheses
+- Function calls have no space before the parentheses.
-- No spaces are left inside the parentheses
+- No spaces are left inside the parentheses.
-- A space after each comma, but without space before
+- A space after each comma, but without space before.
-- All binary operators must have one space before and one after
+- All binary operators must have one space before and one after.
-- There should be no empty comments
+- There should be no empty comments.

 These conventions may change in the future and we may introduce auto-formatting
-of C code with `clang` at some point.
+of C code with `clang-format` at some point.

 ## Translations